harfbuzz/harfbuzz-wasm-examples/README.md

 This repository contains sources and binaries of example fonts using the Harfbuzz WASM Shaper.

+## Preliminaries

+* There is a version of FontGoggles compiled to use the Harfbuzz WASM shaper *for M1 macs* in the [fontgoggles-wasm-m1](fontgoggles-wasm-m1/) directory.
+* To learn more about writing your own Harfbuzz WASM shapers, first read [the WASM shaper docs](https://github.com/harfbuzz/harfbuzz/blob/wasm/docs/wasm-shaper.md).
+* Next look through the documentation for the [Rust WASM shaper interface](harfbuzz-wasm/src/lib.rs).
+* The Harfbuzz WASM shaper is an experimental technology.
+Feel free to play with it, but don't expect to use it in your fonts any time in the next few years...

 ## What do they demonstrate and why?

 ### nastaliq